-On cross-country flights it’s essential you file a VFR flight plan for search and rescue purposes.
+On cross-country flights, it’s essential you file a VFR flight plan for search and rescue purposes.
 However, just because you filed the flight plan, doesn’t mean it’s open.
+So, what’s the best way to activate your VFR flight plan?

 How do you open a VFR flight plan?

-There are two main ways you can open a VFR flight plan one is the traditional way and the other way is for pilots who use Foreflight (an iOS app I highly recommend and use every day).
+There are several ways you can open a VFR flight plan.
+One is the traditional way and the other way is for pilots who use Foreflight (an iOS app I highly recommend and use every day).

-How to open a VFR flight plan through the FSS:
+How to open a VFR flight plan through the Flight Service Station (FSS):

 Assuming you filed your flight plan, the next step is to open the flight plan by calling the FSS.

-You can either reach the FSS on the ground or in the air.
+Pilots can either reach the FSS on the ground or in the air.
+The radio calls are the same regardless of whether the airplane is on the ground or the air.

 How do you know the right FSS frequency?